๐Ÿ’€Anatomy and Physiology I

 Cranial Nerves

-• Twelve pairs emerging directly from the brain (mostly brainstem), numbered I–XII by position
+• Twelve pairs emerging directly from the brain (most from the brainstem), numbered Iโ€“XII by their position from anterior to posterior

 Spinal Nerves

-• Thirty-one pairs exiting the spinal cord through intervertebral foramina, organized by vertebral region
+• Thirty-one pairs exiting the spinal cord through intervertebral foramina, organized by vertebral region (8 cervical, 12 thoracic, 5 lumbar, 5 sacral, 1 coccygeal)

-• All are mixed nerves—each contains both sensory and motor fibers serving a specific body segment
+• All are mixed nerves: each contains both sensory and motor fibers serving a specific body segment

-Compare: Cranial Nerves vs. Spinal Nerves—both are PNS structures carrying signals to and from the CNS, but cranial nerves emerge from the brain and may be sensory, motor, or mixed, while all spinal nerves are mixed and emerge from the spinal cord in segmental patterns.
+Compare: Cranial Nerves vs. Spinal Nerves: both are PNS structures carrying signals to and from the CNS, but cranial nerves emerge from the brain and may be sensory, motor, or mixed, while all spinal nerves are mixed and emerge from the spinal cord in segmental patterns.
 Know the number of pairs (12 cranial, 31 spinal) for quick-recall questions.

 Voluntary vs. Involuntary Control